 Horace enlisted as a Corporal in the 22nd Iowa Infantry, Company G, at Iowa City, Iowa and was mustered into service in September of 1862.
 Two of his brothers would also later enlist in regiments of the Illinois Infantry.
 According to military records, Horace contracted a severe eye and nasal infection while serving and was hospitalized at Mound City, Illinois in February of 1863.
 While convalescing at Mound City he enlisted in the Mississippi Marine Brigade but because of his illness and visual impairment was unable to serve, eventually receiving a medical discharge in June of 1863.
 In 1864 he attempted to reenlist in the 47th Iowa Infantry but was rejected due to debility.

 Horace was a farmer most of his life and after the Civil War he and his family settled on a small farm at Clark’s Creek in Morris County, Kansas just west of White City.
-He was an active member of the Fisher Post (#280) of the GAR and represented the post at the GAR state encampment in Emporia, Kansas in 1889.
+He was an active member of Fisher Post No. 280 of the G.A.R and served the post in the following positions: Officer of the Guard (1887-1888), Post Commander (1889), Adjutant (1891), Chaplain (1893-1894), Officer of the Day (1897), Quartermaster Sergeant (1898) and Senior Vice-Commander (1899).
+He represented the post at the G.A.R state encampment in Emporia, Kansas in 1889.
 Horace remained in the White City area until his death on December 5, 1902.
 Horace, his wife Betsy, and many of his family are buried at the White City, Kansas Cemetery.
-A military headstone and GAR medallion mark his gravesite.
+A military headstone and G.A.R medallion mark his gravesite.

 If you think this Union Civil War Veteran might also be in your family tree, please email email@example.com and we will be happy to put you in contact with the author of this biography.